doonny/PipeCNN/README.md

 The following people have also contributed to this project:

-[Diankun Jiang](https://github.com/dkjiang2018), [Ke Xu](https://github.com/xuke225), Qun Jia, Jianjing An, Xiaoyun Wang, Shihang Fu, Zhihong Bai.
+[Diankun Jiang](https://github.com/dkjiang2018), [Ke Xu](https://github.com/xuke225), Qun Jia, Jianjing An, Xiaoyun Wang, Shihang Fu, Zhihong Bai, Dezheng Zhang.

+## Research Opportunity
+Our Research Lab is also looking for outstanding students who are interested in designing hardware accelerator for deep-learning algorithms on FPGAs.
+Please send me a e-mail if you are interested.

 ## Related Works
 There are other FPGA accelerators that also adopt HLS-based design scheme.
 Some brilliant works are listed as follow.
 Note that PipeCNN is the first, and only one that is Open-Source （￣︶￣）↗